-The breed’s popularity peaked during the 1920s, and the Large Black was exported to several other countries, including Argentina, Australia, Brazil, Germany, New Zealand, South Africa, and the U.S. However, after World War II, the shift towards intensive husbandry of pigs led to the decline of outdoor breeds that couldn’t compete indoors.
-The Large Black nearly became extinct during the 1960s and remains one of the rarest British pig breeds.
+The breed’s popularity peaked during the 1920s, and the Large Black was exported to several other countries, including Argentina, Australia, Brazil, Germany, New Zealand, South Africa, and the US.
+However, after World War II, the shift towards intensive husbandry of pigs led to the decline of outdoor breeds that couldn’t compete indoors.
+The Large Black nearly became extinct in the UK during the 1960s and remains one of the rarest British pig breeds.
 In 1973 the breed was put on Rare Breed Survival Trust’s critically endangered livestock list.

-As its name implies, the breed is large framed and solid black.
-Lop ears fall forward over its face, and while they impediment its sight, they protect the eyes from damage while the pig is rooting and foraging.
-The Large Black is best known for its foraging abilities and its maternal qualities.
-Large Black sows are able to raise and wean large litters of piglets out of doors, and these survival characteristics give it genetic value.
-It’s important to recognize that obesity in females can result in cystic ovaries and may cause a fall-off in fertility.
-The size of the jowl is often a good indicator of obesity for the breed and can be used to monitor condition in the animals.
-Mature boars weigh 700 to 800 pounds (318-363 kg) and sows reach 600 to 700 pounds (272-318 kg) as an adult.
+They are also known for their maternal qualities.
+Sows can raise and wean large litters of piglets outdoors, and these survival characteristics give it genetic value.
+Mature boars weigh 700-800 lbs. and sows reach 600-700 lbs. as adults.
+It is important for breeders to monitor their size as obesity in females can result in cystic ovaries and may cause a decline in fertility.
+The size of the jowl is often a good indicator of obesity for the breed and can be used to monitor condition of the animals.

 Did you know:

 Since we launched the Microgrants program in 2018, dollars have been awarded to help every one of the 11 species we serve.
 Almost one-third of the breeds on the CPL have received funding.
 Yet, only about 8% of microgrant projects can be funded each year.
 Click here to help us support more endangered breeds and hard-working farmers, ranchers, and shepherds with your gift today.